18 0 6

 Less reputable suppliers may store marijuana in damp areas causing dangerous molds that have been known to cause serious lung disease.

-THC is also known as tetrahydrocannabinal is the active ingredient responsible for the psychological effects (the high).
-Cannabinoid receptors are mainly found in the areas of the brain that are responsible for pain, coordination, time perception, memory and thinking.
+THC is also known as tetrahydrocannabinol is the active ingredient responsible for the psychological effects (the high).
+Cannabinoid receptors are mainly found in the areas of the brain that are responsible for pain, coordination, time perception, memory, and thinking.

-When THC attaches to these receptors it activates the feelings of euphoria and impairment of the coordination.
+When THC attaches to these receptors it activates the feelings of euphoria and impairment of coordination.

 THC has also shown an increase in the release of dopamine and also offers powerful pain relief as well as sedation properties.
 It can also increase appetite and also prevent nausea and vomiting.

 When THC interacts with CB 1 receptors it can increase metabolism and promote weight loss.

 While CBD is the second most common cannabinoid found in many strains of cannabis it has very little psychoactive effects.

 There are some strains of cannabis that have very little or only traces of THC with a very high concentration of CBD.